| |

 gram.
 That is the same as 60 calories per ounce.
 The calorie

 density is too high for our weight loss program.
-Read this to learn more about
+Read our page about the

 - The fine print at the bottom of the label says